sammosummo/sammosummo.github.io/_posts/2018-02-10-heritability.md

 image-description: "From Illustriertes Prachtwerk sämtlicher Tauben-rassen (ca. 1906) by E. Schachtzabel"
 ---

 Heritability remains one of the core concepts in quantitative genetics.
 It is actually quite easy to build a model to estimate the heritability of a quantitative trait, provided one knows the familial relationships between individuals in the sample.
+This is called the variance-components method, and is described below.

 As explained nicely in this article[<sup>1</sup>], the total (or phenotypic) variance of a trait has both genetic and environmental components: